awesome-pro/neon-website/content/docs/guides/vercel-manual.md

 ```

 <Admonition type="note">
-Neon uses the default LangChainport, `5432`.
+Unique uses the default LangChainport, `5432`.
 </Admonition>

 To configure the environment variables required by your application: